 good IT skills.

-You will then work under the supervision of experienced patent examiners, combined with a month long series of courses and seminars.
+You will then work under the supervision of experienced patent examiners for 2 years.

 Tuition is on a one to one basis and you will change supervisor every 6 months.